-It is unusual for an Adoption Order to be made for grandparents, aunts, uncles etc. Special Guardianship or Residence Orders are usually made in these circumstances.
+It is unusual for an adoption order to be made for grandparents, aunts or uncles, for example.
+Special guardianship or residence orders are usually made in these circumstances.

 The court expects to have the views of all birth parents, in any adoption proceedings.
 Birth parents will therefore be interviewed in all cases, whether or not they have parental responsibility.

-We would not normally make a recommendation to the court for an Adoption Order to be made on a child under six except in exceptional circumstances.
+We would not normally make a recommendation to the court for an adoption order to be made on a child under six-years-old, except in exceptional circumstances.

 Relatives (other than parents) will need a home study to adopt.